Close Menu

 There are also many ongoing research efforts aimed at finding a cure for Multiple Sclerosis.
 Some areas of research include:

-5. Repurposed drugs: Some scientists are studying existing drugs that are being used for other conditions, such as cancer or arthritis, to see if they could also be effective in treating MS.
+5. Repurposed drugs: Some scientists are studying drugs that are being used for other conditions, such as cancer or arthritis, to see if they could also be effective in treating MS.

 MULTIPLE SCLEROSIS RESOURCES IN UTAH, IDAHO & NEVADA